Ear Surgery (Otoplasty)

 About Cosmetic Surgeons of Michigan, PC

-Collectively, board certified cosmetic surgeons Dr. Goffas and Dr. Bill have served patients in the metro Detroit area for over 20 years.
-They would be happy to discuss questions you may have about otoplasty (ear surgery) and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
-To schedule a personal consultation with Dr. Goffas or Dr. Bill, contact us online or call (586) 773-6900.
+Board certified cosmetic surgeon Dr. Goffas has served patients in the metro Detroit area for over 15 years.
+He would be happy to discuss questions you may have about otoplasty (ear surgery) and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
+To schedule a personal consultation with Dr. Goffas, contact us online or call (586) 773-6900.

 For more information about ear surgery or to find out whether otoplasty is right for you, contact Cosmetic Surgeons of Michigan, PC at 586-773-6900 and schedule a consultation.